SnowtromAux/test-components/action buttons/README.md

-Customizable action buttons
+**Customizable Action Buttons**

-this file conatins examples
+This file contains examples of customizable action buttons.

+- **Small Button:**
-.small-button class makes the button small if you dont want it to be small remove it
+  The `.small-button` class makes the button appear smaller.
+If you prefer the default size, simply remove this class.

+- **Custom Button:**
-if you want any custom button (with custom icon and custom color) you can add them following the structure provided
+  To create a button with a custom icon and color, follow the provided structure.

+**Important:**
-VERY IMPORTNAT! - when you implement the action button remove from .action-buttons the flex-wrap: wrap property it is only for showcasing
+When implementing the action button, remove the `flex-wrap: wrap` property from the `.action-buttons` class.
+This property is included only for demonstration purposes.